mui/material-ui/docs/pages/careers/developer-advocate.md

   - Create & produce events (podcasts, roundtables, hackathons).
   - Manage the sponsorships of events, newsletters, etc.
   - Help other team members grow at engaging with the community.
 For instance by encouraging and providing critical feedback on the blog posts they create, or by keeping track of the health of community contributions.
-  - Create relationships with fellow ecosystem influencers and open-source leaders.
-Nurture ongoing connections with user group members to build personal relationships and deeply understand their needs, usage, journeys, and barriers to adoption.
+  - Nurture relationships with influencers and members from the React and open-source communities, fostering a connection that allows for a clear understanding of their needs, journeys, and issues.

 For the right candidate: